mattiarossi/oci-visualizer/README.md

 7. <b>Launch the visualizer UI</b>
 	- Point your browser to  http://localhost:8000/ociviz.html .
-	- You can use http request parameters to control how Visualizer is launched. the following parameters are available
+	- You can use http request parameters to control how Visualizer is launched. the following parameters are available:

 		- <b>'proxy' </b>- if you're behind a firewall and need to use a proxy:

 		- <b>'profile'</b> - By default, Visualizer will use the DEFAULT profile on your config file.
 If you want to use a different  profile then provide a profile parameter in the request url.